ed-kung/CSUN-Econ-310/index.md

 ### Course Organization

-This course meets for two 75 minute lectures a week, in person.
+This course meets for two lectures a week, in person.

 ### Grading